 Measurement Report frame, the ISTA or RSTA shall compare the value of Measurement Result LTF Offset field with the value of the Offset subfield in the corresponding User Info field of Ranging NDP Announcement frame, and if these two values don’t match, the ISTA or RSTA shall discard the measurement results carried in the Location Measurement Report frame. (#1580, #2283, #1163)

-When an RSTA sending an HE Ranging NDP sets the TXVECTOR parameter LTF_SEQUENCE to either the bit string (e.g., the Secure-LTF-bits-R2I or Secure-LTF-bits-I2R) for generating any secure HE-LTF or null (#1828, #1831), the RSTA shall not use the TOD value of HE Ranging NDP for the range measurement.
+When an RSTA sending an HE Ranging NDP sets the TXVECTOR parameter LTF_SEQUENCE to null to generate null-SAC-HE-LTF (#3124) (#1828, #1831), the RSTA shall not use the TOD value of HE Ranging NDP for the range measurement.

-When an RSTA receiving an HE TB Ranging NDP sets the LTFVECTOR parameter in the PHY-RXLTFSEQUENCE.request primitive to either the bit string (e.g., the Secure-LTF-bits-R2I or Secure-LTF-bits-I2R) for generating any secure HE-LTF or null(#1828, #1831), the RSTA shall not use the TOA value of the HE Ranging NDP and set the Invalid Measurement Indication subfield to 1 in the TOA Error field in the Location Measurement Report carrying the TOA value of the HE TB Ranging NDP.
+When an RSTA receiving an HE TB Ranging NDP sets the LTFVECTOR parameter in the PHY-RXLTFSEQUENCE.request primitive to null (#3124) (#1828, #1831), the RSTA shall not use the TOA value of the HE Ranging NDP and shall (#3843) set the Invalid Measurement Indication subfield to 1 in the TOA Error field in the Location Measurement Report carrying the TOA value of the HE TB Ranging NDP.

-When an ISTA sending an HE TB Ranging NDP sets the TXVECTOR parameter LTF_SEQUENCE to either the bit string (e.g., the Secure-LTF-bits-R2I or Secure-LTF-bits-I2R) for generating any secure HE-LTF or null (#1828, #1831), the ISTA shall not use the TOD value of HE TB Ranging NDP for the range measurement.
+When an ISTA sending an HE TB Ranging NDP sets the TXVECTOR parameter LTF_SEQUENCE to (#3124) null (#1828, #1831), the ISTA shall not use the TOD value of HE TB Ranging NDP for the range measurement.

-When an ISTA receiving an HE Ranging NDP sets the LTFVECTOR parameter in the PHY-RXLTFSEQUENCE.request primitive to either the bit string (e.g., the Secure-LTF-bits-R2I or Secure-LTF-bits-I2R) for generating any secure HE-LTF or null (#1828, #1831), the ISTA shall not use the TOA value of the HE Ranging NDP, and set the Invalid Measurement Indication subfield to 1 in the TOA Error field in the Location Measurement Report carrying the TOA value of the HE Ranging NDP if the Location Measurement Report transmission from the ISTA was negotiated.
+When an ISTA receiving an HE Ranging NDP sets the LTFVECTOR parameter in the PHY-RXLTFSEQUENCE.request primitive to (#3124) null (#1828, #1831), the ISTA shall not use the TOA value of the HE Ranging NDP, and shall (#3843) set the Invalid Measurement Indication subfield to 1 in the TOA Error field in the Location Measurement Report carrying the TOA value of the HE Ranging NDP if the Location Measurement Report transmission from the ISTA was negotiated.

 The LTF Generation SAC and its associated Secure LTF Counter (#2289) parameters are carried in an initial Fine Timing Measurement frame, and a Location Measurement Report frame.
 The LTF Generation SAC is included in the Ranging Trigger frame Secure Sounding as illustrated in Figure 11-36p (Normal secure measurement exchange in TB mode). (#1129)